-Let’s change how error messages are printed using the code in Listing 12-24.
-Because of the refactoring we did earlier in this chapter, all the code that prints error messages is in one function, in main.
-The standard library provides the eprintln! macro that prints to the standard error stream, so let’s change the two places we were calling println! to print errors so that these spots use eprintln! instead:
+We’ll use the code in Listing 12-24 to change how error messages are printed.
+Because of the refactoring we did earlier in this chapter, all the code that prints error messages is in one function, main.
+The standard library provides the eprintln! macro that prints to the standard error stream, so let’s change the two places we were calling println! to print errors to use eprintln! instead:

-Filename: src/main.rs
+src/main.rs

 fn main() {